Jonathan-Harker/Art-of-Computer-Programming/README.md

 # Art-of-Computer-Programming
+As I enjoy getting lost in the world of algorithms I have made a project out of working through the excellent work "The Art of Computer Programming" by Donald Knuth.

-Adding my attempts to the exercise solutions in form of documentation and code
+Here are my attempts to the exercise solutions in form of documentation and code.

+There is not enough context to attempt all answers.
+For example questions about diagrams in the book.

+I will not be adding the authors answers as this is to demonstrate my understanding of the questions posed.
-## 1.1
+## 1.1 Euclids Algorithm
 <details>
   <summary>Exercise 1: Rearrange Items</summary>